bclindner/bnotif/README.md

 })
 ```

 This returns a Promise.all which will resolve if all is well or reject if any of the notifications fail to send.
+It's okay to only send to one or any combination of these services by just adding or removing the necessary part of the configuration!

 If you want to call a single service, you can just call it by name and reduce your configuration accordingly: